DatCaptainHorse/GPT-Script/README.md

 # GPT-Script
 Small and simple Python script for playing with GPT and T0 models.

+## Requirements
-GPT-Script has been tested with Python 3.9.9 and PyTorch 1.10.1.
+GPT-Script has been tested with Python 3.10 and PyTorch 1.12.

 ## Usage
 Grab requirements by running command `pip install -r requirements.txt` or `pip install --user -r requirements.txt`.